zacharski/cpsc405/bootloader.md

 If you though 2^20 or 1,048,576 or 1 megabyte you would be correct.
 So when you high priced laptop with 16gb of memory first starts, it can only access 1MB of memory.
 That is sort of a bummer.
 But it gets worse.
 The registers on an 8086 were only 16 bits--so 2^16 or 64k of memory.

-> side note: [my first computer](https://en.wikipedia.org/wiki/ZX80) had 2k of memory and my second had 64k
+> side note: [my first computer](https://en.wikipedia.org/wiki/ZX80) had 2k of memory and [my second](https://en.wikipedia.org/wiki/Commodore_64) had 64k

 So the 8086 address bus was 20 bits but the registers were 16 so they came up with idea of [memory segmentation](https://en.wikipedia.org/wiki/Memory_segmentation).
-In this scheme the physical memory was divided into segments that were 2^16 or 65536 bytes or 64KB.
+In this scheme the physical memory was divided into segments and each segment was 2^16 or 65536 bytes or 64KB in size.
 So accessing a particular memory location was a two part process.
 First we identify which segment we are interested in.
 This is called the `segment selector` in the `CS selector` register.
-Second, we identify where in that segment is the memory we are interested in(the `offset` in the `IP` register) .
+Second, we identify where in that segment is the memory we are interested in (the `offset` in the `IP` register) .
 So if

 	IP = 0x1111
 	CS = 0x2000

-then the actual physical address is
+then the actual physical address is (and here I am using Python to help me figure this out)

 	>>> hex((0x2000 << 4) + 0x1111)
     '0x21111'